Start the Journey

 Avoid Worse Consequences

-The sooner we start moving in the direction of health, the lower the intensity of the services we might need.
-However, delaying can mean the opposite.
 Start with a counselor or therapist and see if additional care is needed.
 Focus on what might be gained through the process.
-Recovery is an opportunity to rediscover life, be it stronger family relationships, a greater sense of purpose and meaning, the ability to pursue dreams and passions that you’ve previously wanted to, or simply more joy and peace.
+Recovery is an opportunity to rediscover life, be it stronger family relationships, a greater sense of purpose and meaning, the ability to pursue dreams and passions, or simply more joy and peace

 For addictions, getting help sooner is particularly important.
 The longer one engages in addictive behavior, the stronger the unhealthy rewards system experienced in addiction becomes in the brain.
-Contextual triggers, such as a local watering hole for an alcoholic or the sight of a syringe for a drug addict, become stronger and introduce intense desire for the associated substance or experience.
-The sooner that individuals are able to find environments that support recovery, and begin to address the trauma and pain from which individuals are seeking to escape, the less the brain has developed chemical reactions and dependencies on those substances.
+Contextual triggers, such as a local watering hole for an alcoholic or the sight of a syringe for a drug addict, become stronger over time and introduce intense desires for the associated substance or experience.
+The sooner that we find environments that support recovery and address the underlying roots of the condition, such as underlying pain or trauma, the less our brains will have developed chemical reactions and dependencies on unhealthy substances.

-Additionally, getting help sooner, even if it’s just overuse and not technically an addiction, can greatly reduce the consequences that addiction or substance overuse can bring.
-There’s a scientific reason for this.
-As an addicted brain continues to use a certain substance to release a “high,” the brain adjusts and the effect of the substance use feels relatively weaker.
-Thus, those addicted find a continual need for more of the substance or experience.
-This desire-for increase can greatly increase the likelihood of more significant consequences, whether it be the financial cost of supporting the habit, costly behaviors and lost time spent accessing the “high,” costs to relationships and family members affected by their addicted loved one’s behavior, or the physical cost of greater abuse of substances, including the possibility of overdose and death.
+Not all individuals dealing with consequences from substance use may have addictions.
+But, even if the issue is substance overuse (and not technically a substance use disorder), getting help can prevent development of a dependency and the consequences that addiction can bring.
+As an addicted brain continues to use a certain substance to release a “high,” the brain adjusts and the effect of the substance feels relatively weaker.
+Overuse can become addiction as individuals find they need more and more of the substance or behavior to feel the same level of ‘high.’
+This greatly increases the likelihood of more significant consequences, whether it be the financial cost of supporting the habit, costly behaviors and lost time spent accessing the “high,” costs to relationships and family members affected by the addicted loved one’s behavior, or the physical cost of greater abuse of substances, including the possibility of overdose and death.

 Start Discovering More in Life Today

 Getting help sooner starts the process of discovering greater purpose and meaning in life.
-Understanding a medical condition is involved — that addiction is not just a lack of willpower or moral failure — breaks the stigma and shame that keeps people from seeking help sooner.
+Substance use disorders (addictions) are not just a lack of willpower or moral failure.
+They are a medical condition.
+Knowing this breaks the stigma and shame that keeps people from seeking help.
 Stepping forward earlier in the process may not feel easy or comfortable.
-But it’s the best.
+But it’s better than waiting.
 There’s hope, healing, and life possible.
 If it helps, try finding someone you trust that would be willing to help you start the process.